grafana/pyroscope/docs/sources/get-started/ride-share-tutorial.md

 ## Integrating Pyroscope with Grafana

-As part of the `docker-compose.yml` file, we have included a Grafana container that's pre-configured with the Pyroscope plugin:
+The `docker-compose.yml` file includes a Grafana container that's pre-configured with the Pyroscope plugin:

 ```yaml
   grafana: